Mary Cassatt Paintings – Caught the Impressionists Attention!

 Fourthly, art historians would later dismiss her as a ‘secondary’ figure in the impressionism art movement.
 This couldn’t be further from the truth!!!

-You can view Mary Cassatt’s paintings in many prestigious museums all over the world.
+You can view Mary Cassatt artworks in many prestigious museums all over the world.

 If you love reading historical fiction, I highly recommend “I Always Loved You” by Oliveira.
 This historical fiction book focuses on the relationship of Mary Cassatt and Edgar Degas.
 Press here for my review.